::use_course("https://www.dropbox.com/sh/g0qg7zqpejh0mdz/AAB8UPjKxFRRj2WI9zfEvMH9a?dl=1") usethis

 import matplotlib.pyplot as plt

-train = pd.read_csv('data/auction_tractor_train.csv')
+= pd.read_csv('data/auction_tractor_train.csv')

-validation = pd.read_csv('data/auction_tractor_validation.csv')
+train = pd.read_csv('data/auction_tractor_validation.csv')

-test = pd.read_csv('data/auction_tractor_test.csv')
+validation = pd.read_csv('data/auction_tractor_test.csv') test

-We save the test data for later and for now combine the training and validation data into one dataframe and transform the saleyear variable to categorical (and obtain the sample sizes of the training and validation data):
+We save the test data for later and for now combine the training and validation data into one dataframe and transform the saleyear

-allDF = pd.concat([train, validation])
+= pd.concat([train, validation])

-allDF['saleyear'] = allDF['saleyear'].astype('category')
+allDF 'saleyear'] = allDF['saleyear'].astype('category')

-nTrain = train.shape[0]
+= train.shape[0]

-nAll = allDF.shape[0]
+nTrain = allDF.shape[0] nAll

 Unlike the syntax in R where we can specify the linear model using column names, here we need to construct the feature matrix and target variable manually.

-We start by training a model with year of sale only.
-We first define a new dataframe with the relevant features and then use the get_dummies function pandas to define a new feature matrix with dummy variable coding that matches what we did in the R version above.
+function pandas to define a new feature matrix with dummy variable coding that matches what we did in the R version above.
 We also define the target variable (as log of the sale price) and then create the final feature matrices for the training and validation data:

-Xdf = allDF[['saleyear']]
+= allDF[['saleyear']]

-X = pd.get_dummies(data=Xdf, drop_first=True)
+Xdf = pd.get_dummies(data=Xdf, drop_first=True)

-y = np.log(allDF['SalePrice'])
+X = np.log(allDF['SalePrice'])

-X_train = X[0:nTrain]
+= X[0:nTrain]

-y_train = y[0:nTrain]
+X_train = y[0:nTrain]

-X_valid = X[nTrain:nAll]
+y_train = X[nTrain:nAll]

-y_valid = y[nTrain:nAll]
+X_valid = y[nTrain:nAll] y_valid

 What is the dimensionality of the feature matrix \(X_train\)?
 Let’s check: